ttopper/CPSC128/docs/M06_Functions/11-documenting-modules-and-functions.md

 -   Place triple quoted docstrings at the top of each module and after each function definition.
-These should provide provide descriptions of what the module and each function does.
+These should provide provide descriptions of what the module and each function do.
--   Use the `help()` builtin to access the docstrings of modules and functions you import.
+-   Use the `help()` built-in to access the docstrings of modules and functions you import.